 What does the Bible say about Abuse and Domestic abuse?
 Does it even address it?
+Are there scriptures on abuse and domestic violence?
 The simple answer is YES!
-And that’s what we’d like you to be aware of because obviously those who believe otherwise need more information than they’ve up until now.
+Those who believe otherwise are delusional, or they need more information than they’ve had up until now.

-It is NOT ok for one spouse to commit violence against the other.
-It’s something God hates.
-And for those of you who are victims of abuse in your marriage, PLEASE don’t be fooled into thinking that you “deserve it” because your spouse tells you this is so and that the Bible even condones it.
-That is not true.
+First of all, it is NOT okay for one spouse to commit violence against the other.
+It is something God hates.
+Also, for those of you who are victims of abuse in your marriage, PLEASE don’t be fooled into thinking that you “deserve it.”
+You don’t.
+Your spouse may tell you this is so and saying that the Bible even condones it, but that is not true.

-That’s why we have a whole section dealing with this subject —to help those who visit this web site become more aware of biblical truths concerning abuse.
+That’s why we have the topic, “Abuse in Marriage” that deals with this subject.
+We hope to help those who visit this web site become more aware of biblical truths concerning abuse.

-Violence is not something the Lord condones in the home —especially within a Christian marriage where marriage is a living picture of Christ’s love for the church.
+Violence is not something the Lord condones in the home.
+This is especially true within a Christian marriage where marriage is a living picture of Christ’s love for the church.
 Those who tell you that the Bible condones abuse in marriage are misguided and wrong.

 To help prove this, lets look at what the Bible has to say about abuse.
 The following are web site links (to Focus Ministries and Suite 101) to articles you can click into so you can read: